nknj/MESTLectureNotes/Git/git.md

 ### Creating and Basics
 - Create branch using `git branch branchName` and switch to it using `git checkout branchName`
     - Shortcut for these two commands is `git checkout -b branchName`
+    - Use `git checkout -b newBranchName branchOutOfName` to pick where to branch out of.
+Default is master.
 - Creating a branch creates a new working directory, when you checkout, you are actually switching directories

 - `git log --all` to view a log across all branches